 We are also pleased to be able to provide additional services this year during our SCPA event.
 Each district chair will contract a recording engineer to record all choirs that perform at SCPA.
 After SCPA is complete, each director will receive a copy of his/her ensemble’s recordings at no additional cost.

-Thank you for taking to the time to read about your professional association.
-Please send questions, suggestions, or ideas to me at email@example.com.
-Your feedback is always appreciated.
-I am looking forward to seeing you in January!
+Thank you for taking the time to read about your professional association.
+Please send questions, suggestions, or ideas to me at firstname.lastname@example.org.
+I am looking forward to seeing you in March!